-Special Education teachers work in a collaborative manner and provide assistance for students, parents, and classroom teachers to determine Individual Education Plan (IEP) for each student as well as suggest appropriate accommodations to enhance learning, environmental and testing opportunities.
+Special Education teachers work in a collaborative manner with students, parents and classroom teachers to determine the Individual Education Plan (IEP) for each student as well as suggest appropriate accommodations to enhance learning, environmental and testing opportunities.
+The accommodations in an Individual Education Plan apply to all of a student's courses.
+It is up to the student to determine which accommodations they wish to use.

-Special Education: Learning Strategies (GLE)
+Learning Strategies (GLE)

+Students in Special Education are encouraged to take Learning Strategies (GLE) for a credit.
 This course explores learning strategies and helps students become better, more independent learners while increasing their personal management skills, both in school and in other contexts.
 Students will learn how to develop and apply a range of strategies to improve their learning and achievement, particularly their literacy, numeracy, communication, and planning skills.
 This course will increase students' confidence, motivation, and ability to learn.
-It is highly recommended that Grade 9 students with an IEP take the GLE course as it helps them navigate the transition from elementary to secondary school and provides the support needed for academic success.
-The Learning Strategies (GLE) credit is available from Grade 9 through.
+The GLE course also supports students in their other courses.
+A GLE course can be taken in every year of high school for a total of 4 credits.